4 Proven Ways Self-Care Helps You Stay Healthy and Happy

 According to a March 2019 study published in JAMA Network Open, people who exercise between two to eight hours per week decrease the risk of mortality by 29 to 36 percent.
 The study also states that midlife is not too late to start physical activity.
 People in their 40s and up can still benefit from regular exercise.
 Aerobic exercise reduces your risk of heart disease, type 2 diabetes, depression, and falls, according to Harvard Health.
 These activities include brisk walking, swimming, jogging, cycling, dancing, or even following an aerobic workout online.

-Protect yourself from odor and sweat during exercise with Rexona Women Shower Clean Antiperspirant Deodorant Roll-On.
+Protect yourself from during exercise with Rexona Women Shower Clean Antiperspirant Deodorant Roll-On.
 It provides brightening protection with Motionsense, controlling sweat and odor for up to 48 hours.

 Finding Meaning and Purpose